microsoftgraph/msgraph-sample-phpapp/Demos/03-add-aad-auth/README.md

 Update the `callback` method in `/app/Http/Controllers/AuthController.php` to get the user's profile from Microsoft Graph.

-First, add the following `use` statements to the top of the file.
+First, add the following `use` statements to the top of the file, beneath the `namespace App\Http\Controllers;` line.

 ```php
 use Microsoft\Graph\Graph;